-Feng Shui Store are not just following the Eco green craze to win ‘brownie points’ or because its cool to be green, we have had a green and ethical policy within the company since we started the business back in 1999.
+Feng Shui Store is not just following the Eco green craze to win ‘brownie points’ or because it’s cool to be green, we have had a green and ethical policy within the company since we started the business back in 1999.

 In 2012 we took huge steps towards a completely green lifestyle by installing a very large 22 x 327 watts panels = 7.2 KW Solar Panel System in the office which allows us to actually run our office free of charge and even export electricity back to the electricity company.
-Michael recently purchased a new Mercedes C220 CDI diesel car which does almost 70 miles to the gallon which is actually amazing and the co2 emissions alone are only 128g/km which is amazing for a coupe considering a smart car can be 120g/km.
+Michael recently purchased a new Jaguar XF diesel car which does 68 miles to the gallon which is actually amazing and the co2 emissions alone are only 128g/km which is amazing for such a large car considering a smart car can be 120g/km.

 With the solar panels installed and combining that with a top of the range Eco boiler, cavity wall insulation, double glazed windows, fully insulated loft and all of the other bits like radiator heat deflectors, individually controlled radiators and low wattage light bulbs inside and out and we now have an energy efficiency rating of A which brings us closer to our goal of an Eco home and office in modern Britain.

-We had a 418 square foot custom built office designed and built for us from a local company and all of the material used in the project was all locally sourced, recycled wood, glass and insulation and the whole building is around 99% sustainable wood and was completely tailored to Feng Shui requirements using our Academy of Feng Shui Software.
-The office was built for Michael to help us cut down commuting costs and lower our carbon footprint.
+We had a 418 square foot custom-built office designed and built for Michael and Daniel from a local company and all of the material used in the project was all locally sourced, recycled wood, glass and insulation and the whole building is around 99% sustainable wood and was completely tailored to Feng Shui requirements using our Academy of Feng Shui Software.
+The office was built for Michael to help us cut down on commuting costs and lower our carbon footprint.

 Since the build of the office, we have fitted a low energy radiator which runs free of charge 8 months of the year and have also had installed a pair of solar tube air heaters which cut energy costs out 100%.
-We’ve been looking in to a wood burning stove heater although we are still unsure if it safe to use indoors, more research is needed and would love to hear some feedback from others who have used them.
+We’ve been looking into a wood-burning stove heater although we are still unsure if it is safe to use indoors, more research is needed and would love to hear some feedback from others who have used them.